gardehal/python-playlist/README.md

 - update purge and dp responses to include purge with purgePlaylists for dangleing ids, include indexes when lising even missing streams
 - circumvent restrictions using VLC: https://www.electronicshub.org/bypass-youtube-age-restriction/#3_Using_VLC_Media_Player_on_a_Phone_or_Tablet
-- watched x / y streams when finishing a playback session
 - replace datetime.now with nowutc().isoformat with timezone like in logutil